-One of the most popular methods of calculating depreciation is the Fixed Declining-Balance Method, in which, for each period of an asset's useful lifetime, the calculated value is reduced by a fixed percentage of the asset's value at the start of the period.
+One of the most popular methods of calculating the depreciation of an asset is the Declining-Balance Method, which reduces an asset's value by a fixed percentage during each period its useful lifetime.

 The Excel DB function calculates the depreciation of an asset, using the Fixed Declining Balance Method, for each period of the asset's lifetime.

-In the example below, the DB function is used to find the yearly depreciation of an asset that cost $10,000 at the start of year 1, and has a salvage value of $1,000 after 5 years.
+In the spreadsheet below, the DB function is used to find the yearly depreciation of an asset that costs $10,000 at the start of year 1, and has a salvage value of $1,000 after 5 years.

 In the example below, the DB function is used with the same cost, salvage and life argument values as in Example 1 above.
 However, in the following example, the depreciation calculation starts 6 months into year 1.

-Further examples of the Excel DB function can be found on the Microsoft Office website.
+Further examples of the Excel DB function are provided on the Microsoft Office website.

 If you get an error from the Excel DB Function, this is likely to be one of the following: